 The Office of Policy reports to the Directorate and serves the Assistant Administrator for NOAA Fisheries and the three Deputy Assistant Administrators (Regulatory Programs, Operations, and the Director of Scientific Programs).
-Determining policy is one of the NOAA Fisheries Service (NMFS) leadership's most important functions.
-Policy provides a focus and context for NMFS actions and a guide for the behavior of the organization and its members.
+Determining policy is one of the most important functions of NOAA Fisheries leadership.
+Policy provides a focus and context for NOAA Fisheries' actions and a guide for the behavior of the organization and its members.

-The NMFS Policy Directives System (PDS) establishes the framework for formulating NMFS policy, and serves as the repository for NMFS policies and procedures.
+NOAA Fisheries Policy Directives System (PDS).
+The PDS establishes the framework for formulating NOAA Fisheries policy, and serves as the repository for NMFS policies and procedures.
 The PDS processes, requirements and holdings are maintained in a publicly-accessible website.

-The Marine Fisheries Advisory Committee (MAFAC) advises the Secretary of Commerce on all living marine resource matters that are the responsibility of the Department of Commerce.
-The members, representing a wide spectrum of fisheries, environmental, academic, state, tribal, consumer and other related national interests, draw on their expertise and other appropriate sources to evaluate and recommend priorities and needed changes in national programs, including the periodic reauthorization of the Magnuson-Stevens, the Endangered Species and the Marine Mammal Protection Acts.
+Marine Fisheries Advisory Committee (MAFAC).
+The Office of Policy serves as the Executive Secretary for MAFAC, a Federal Advisory Committee to NOAA.
+MAFAC advises the Secretary of Commerce on all living marine resource matters that are the responsibility of the Department of Commerce.
+The members, representing a wide spectrum of fisheries, environmental, academic, state, tribal, consumer and other related national interests, draw on their expertise and other appropriate sources to evaluate and recommend priorities and needed changes in national programs.